FranFindr.in

 These are a few inspiring tales of female entrepreneurs who have succeeded in India, and the government is increasingly supporting them.

-A microbiologist from Chhattisgarh named Shaikh Razia changed the perception of Mahua flowers, which are commonly eaten by tribal people and are typically used to make alcohol.
-Razia founded Bastar Foods, a company that hired native tribal women to produce ladoos and other nutritious treats from the flower, focusing on its nutritional potential.
+Mahua flowers, which are frequently consumed by tribal people and are generally used to create alcohol, were once thought to be poisonous until Chhattisgarh microbiologist Shaikh Razia overturned that perspective.
+Razia established Bastar Foods, a business that employed indigenous tribal women to make ladoos and other healthy delicacies from the flower, emphasizing its nutritional value.

 Government perks and capital access for women